Ancient Trade Routes in the Mediterranean

 The Spice Road

-The Spice Road began to develop around 2,000 BC and really took off when the Phoenicians began trading spices from the Arabian Peninsula with other Mediterranean civilizations about the 8th century BC.
+The Spice Road really took off when the Phoenicians began trading spices from the Arabian Peninsula with other Mediterranean civilizations at the start of the first millennium BC.

 The Spice Road flourished during the Roman Empire, as the Romans loved spice in their food.
 The Romans traded for spices with India, China, and Southeast Asia.
 They also established trading colonies along the Spice Road, such as Alexandria in Egypt and Antioch in Turkey.